1. BLOCKCHAIN MARKET AND BUSINESS MODEL OVERVIEW

 1.3 Decentralised Finance Environment

-Whilst adoption within the Caribbean is slow, there is growing awareness and use of decentralised finance (DeFi) protocols and, in particular, a heightened awareness and understanding among corporate service providers who cater for entities registered in Cayman and who utilise DeFi protocols.
+Whilst adoption within the Caribbean is slow, we are seeing a growth in awareness and use of decentralised finance (Defib) protocols and, in particular, a heightened awareness and understanding among corporate service providers who cater for entities registered in Cayman and who utilise DeFi protocols.

 2.1 Regulatory Overview

-The VASP Act came into force in October 2020.
-The VASP Act is intended to provide a flexible framework to promote the use of new technology and innovative enterprise in the Cayman Islands while complying with newly adopted international standards set by the Financial Action Task Force (FATF).
+The Virtual Asset (Service Providers) Act (VASP Act), came into force in October 2020.
+The VASP Act is intended to provide a flexible foundation to promote the use of new technology and innovative enterprise in the Cayman Islands while complying with newly adopted international standards set by the Financial Action Task Force (FATF).
 The new legislation provides for the supervision of persons and entities facilitating virtual asset activities as a business.

 Under the VASP Act a "virtual asset" is defined as a digital representation of value that can be digitally traded or transferred and used for payment or investment purposes, but does not include digital representations of fiat currencies.